Now Accepting Applications for the Denver Metro Area

 We utilize a variety of data-based curricula to create an educational plan that is tailored to fit your child's needs.
 The academic areas we prioritize include (but are not limited to) functional communication, group participation skills, independent work, math, reading, technology, and problem-solving.

 Well-rounded social skills play an integral role in the independence, social relationships, and long-term confidence of your child.
 Evoke Behavioral Health structures social skills groups by age, interests, and abilities, to ensure that your child has similar peers to learn and connect with.
-Starting in November 2020, we will offer two social skills groups for ages 8-12 and 13-17.
+We offer Social Skills groups for ages 8-12 three times per year in a 12-week class.

 We use evidence-based social skills curricula such as UCLA PEERS, Socially Savvy, and the Social Skills Improvement System Rating Scales (SSIS).
 Skill areas focused on include: Conversation skills, sharing and expanding interests, body language, self-awareness, community participation and safety, self-management, friendships, and family relationships.